Fro99666/PHP_froggShellShocker/README.md

 All is describe in detail in the source code...

-If you got any question feel free to seend me message/mail
+If you got any question feel free to send me a message/mail